Ash Island (rapper)

-Yoon Jin-young (born August 11, 1999), better known by his stage name Ash Island (stylized in all caps), formerly Clloud, is a South Korean rapper and singer.
+Yoon Jin-young (Hanja: 尹軫映; born August 11, 1999), better known by his stage name Ash Island (stylized in all caps), formerly Clloud, is a South Korean rapper, singer and songwriter.
 He was a contestant on season 2 of Mnet's High School Rapper, where he finished in 4th place.
 He joined The Quiett's sub-label, Ambition Musik in November 2018.
 He released his debut album, Ash, on March 22, 2019.

 Personal life

 On July 7, 2024, Yoon announced his marriage to Korean-Japanese rapper Chanmina and her pregnancy with the couple's first child.
 On November 1, the couple welcomed their first child, a baby girl.